Implementing an Effective Employee Engagement Strategy

 Alternatively, when employees become disengaged, dissatisfaction can ensue.
 They may start to find excuses to be absent from work and refuse to take advantage of opportunities for career progression or situations that could benefit from their expertise.
 In these instances, both the employee and the company are missing out on opportunities for success.

-If improvement is needed, engagement efforts should be reviewed and analyzed to determine what's working and what is not particularly effective.
-While new employees should be welcomed and feel engaged from their first day on the job, engagement is a continuous initiative that should never be allowed to fall to the wayside.
+If you need to improve engagement, efforts should be reviewed and analyzed to determine what's working and what is not particularly effective.
+While new employees should be welcomed and feel engaged from their first day on the job, engagement is a continuous initiative that shouldn't fall by the wayside.
 On an ongoing basis, engagement can be reinforced in a variety of ways, including:

 Be clear about what your company does as well as your core values.
 Managers should understand the company's vision and be able to communicate to their teams, customers, job candidates, and others why you do what you do.
 Employees should also understand how their particular role within the company relates to the overall mission.

-According to the latest Paychex Pulse of HR Survey, HR leaders identified training opportunities as one of the top ways to encourage employee engagement.
+Offering employees training opportunities can help them to develop their skills while also serving as one of the top ways to encourage employee engagement.
 Businesses looking to introduce this benefit to their workers can leverage learning tools and technologies, suggest relevant industry conferences, or recommend other training resources to help employees hone their skills and industry knowledge.

-Competitive salaries are often no longer enough to attract and retain top workers.
+Competitive pay is often no longer enough to attract and retain top workers.
 A solid benefits program can contribute toward improving employee engagement by alleviating some of the stress employees may feel outside of work when securing quality health care, saving for retirement, or handling their finances, for example.